Research Compliance and Education

 - is available to help investigators in developing preliminary strategies for IRB submissions

-- provides consultation regarding human subjects research regulatory and compliance issue
+- provides consultation regarding human subjects research regulatory and compliance issues

 - assists in responding to IRB inquires during the review process.

-Assistance is also available to help researchers navigate and complete the electronic online application – CICERO – and prepare the IRB application for continuing review, protocol amendments, and Reportable New Information (RNI).
+Assistance is also available to help researchers navigate and complete the electronic online application for the University of Maryland, Baltimore IRB (CICERO), and prepare the application for continuing review, protocol amendments, and Reportable New Information (RNI).

 Research Quality Improvement Manager

 Casey Jackson, MS, CCRP, is UMSON's research quality improvement manager.
 She can: